HMSH00D/lobotomy/README.md

 ### Attention

 Lobtomy will be closed sourced within the next thirty days.
+LifeForm Labs will leave the 1.2 release for those to freely download, but all future developments to Lobotomy will effectively not be open source and under a new license.
+We will update all of Lobotomy's fans soon with updates about the direction.

+---
 # Lobotomy
 ```
                   :                   :                  :